By Joshua McMorrow-Hernandez for PCGS ……

 And when the time came for a new round of Silver Certificates in 1923, Lincoln was the subject of choice for the $5 piece.
 However, the placement of his portrait, within a perfectly circular frame, was not well received by the public.
 Some thought it resembled the appearance of the President as seen through the barrel of a gun.
 The fervency behind this controversy eventually subsided and the Lincoln vignette on the note eventually became known by the more benign “Lincoln Porthole” nickname, a reference to the circular windows often seen on ships.

 Today, the Lincoln Porthole $5 is one of the most sought-after pieces among the expansive catalog of United States large-size notes.
 Perhaps 5,000 survive today across all grades, and they are particularly scarce in higher grades.
 This piece pictured here recently came into the PCGS Banknote grading room and received a grade of PCGS 55PPQ, indicating it has seen only a light amount of circulation wear but is in overall excellent condition.
 If you would like more information about submitting your paper currency to PCGS Banknote for grading and encapsulation, visit www.PCGS.com/banknote or call PCGS Customer Service at (800) 447-8848.

 * * *

 This article is from the March-April 2020 issue of Rare Coin Market Report.
 To continue reading this issue, please visit the digital version for the current issue.
 You will be prompted to input the email address linked to your PCGS account.
 All current PCGS Collectors Club members will have free access to the Rare Coin Market Report.
 To purchase a single issue or one-year subscription, please visit the RCMR Homepage.

-If you’re not a PCGS Collectors Club Member and wish to join please visit our Membership page at www.pcgs.com/join.
+If you’re not a PCGS Collectors Club Member and wish to join, then please visit our Membership page at www.pcgs.com/join.